-In order to minimize the risk of the decrease of capital ratios, the Bank monitors the range and the structure of the Bank's operations and factors that may result in the decrease of the Bank's own funds.
+In order to minimize the risk of the decrease of capital ratios, the BOŚ Group monitors the range and the structure of the Group's operations and factors that may result in the decrease of the Group's own funds.

-On a quarterly basis, the Bank calculates internal capital in order to cover:
+On a quarterly basis, the BOŚ Group calculates internal capital in order to cover:

-1) Pillar I risks:

-- for credit risk and counterparty credit risk on the basis of the regulatory requirement taking into account an additional mark up for non-performing exposures (NPE) / non-performing loans (NPL), - for specific types of risk within the market risk and for operating risk based on the regulatory requirements, for risks, the level of which has been assessed as significant.
+- 1) Pillar I risks: - for credit risk and counterparty credit risk on the basis of the regulatory requirement taking into account an additional mark up for non-performing exposures (NPE) / non-performing loans (NPL), - for specific types of risk within the market risk and for operating risk based on the regulatory requirements, - 2) Pillar II risks: - for risks, the level of which has been assessed as significant.